Wellbeing

 All three practices have information specifically for students on their websites.
 You can choose to register at any of these GP practices.
 Please click on the practice name below to get to the website for each surgery:

-- St Clements Practice: St Clements Practice offers an on-site, confidential medical service to all students registered with them.
-The surgery is located in the Main Building within the Student Services department.
-To make an appointment students should ring 01962 852211.
+• St Clements Practice: To make an appointment students should ring 01962 852211.
 The practice main surgery is located in Tanner Street, Winchester

-- The Friarsgate Practice: The Friarsgate Practice has surgeries in Weeke, Badger Farm and Kings Worthy.
+• The Friarsgate Practice: The Friarsgate Practice has their main site in Weeke and a branch surgery at Badger Farm.
 Registered students can book appointments at any of these locations

-- St Paul's Surgery: St Paul's Surgery operates from a purpose-built surgery in Alison Way, Winchester.
+• St Paul's Surgery: St Paul's Surgery operates from a purpose-built surgery in Alison Way, Winchester.
 The surgery offers weekday daytime, evening and weekend appointments as well as a 24/7 online eConsult service.
 You can book appointments, order prescriptions, view test results and your medical history via an App.
-Ease and simple to register with the practice via their website or by popping into the surgery.
+Easy and simple to register with the practice via their website or by popping into the surgery.

-To assist you in choosing a GP practice, or insourcing other medical support in Winchester, you may also wish to look at the NHS Choices webpage.
+To assist you in choosing a GP practice, or insourcing other medical support in Winchester, you may also wish to look at the following resources:

 Dentists